 • One of the first prominent Jews to settle in Willesden was property developer Solomon Barnett (1844/5 – 1920).

 After growing up in poverty in the East End of London, he became a successful builder and built many houses around Kilburn, Queens Park and Willesden.
-Many of the streets he built were named for places in the West Country, where his wife came from.
+Many of the streets he built were named for places in the West Country, where his wife Florence (nee Joseph) came from.

-He lived at 9 Brondesbury Road for many years and later in a lavish mansion at 1a Brondesbury Park which was known as Restormel.
+He had 4 children, and lived at 19 Brondesbury Road for many years and later in a lavish mansion at 1a Brondesbury Park which was known as Restormel.

 The later home was described as having large entrance hall, an oak staircase and a large conservatory at the back as well as an extensive two acre garden with tennis, croquet and a kitchen garden.